-The student will have the opportunity to present to the Student Progress Committee any mitigating circumstances which directly contributed to the poor academic performance.
+The student will meet with the Student Progress Committee and present any extenuating circumstances which directly contributed to poor academic performance.
 The appeal must explain why the student failed to make satisfactory progress and what has changed in the situation that will allow them to make satisfactory progress during the next term.
 The student must appear in person or via video conferencing to make a personal statement and answer any questions by the committee.

-If the Student Progress Committee determines the student should be able to meet the academic progress standards by the end of the subsequent term the student will be placed on probation.
+If the Student Progress Committee determines the student should be able to meet the academic progress standards by the end of the subsequent term, the student will be placed on probation.
 If the determination is that the student will require more than one term to meet academic progress standards the student will be placed on probation and an adjusted academic plan developed.
 The student will be reviewed at the end of each term to determine if meeting academic progress standards.